Art Therapy

 How does Art Therapy work

-No prior art making experience is needed as the focus is on the process, play and curiosity driven reflection.
+No prior art making experience is needed, as the focus is on the process, play, and curiosity-driven reflection.

 In my work I support people who: